elastisys/terms/terms-of-service.md

 **SUBPROCESSOR** A natural or legal person, public authority, agency or other body which, in the capacity of subcontractor to the Processor, Processes Personal Data on behalf of the Controller.

-**SUPPORTED SERVICES** means delivery of Elastisys Compliant Kubernetes and Additional Services operated by the Customer.
+**SUPPORTED SERVICES** means delivery of Welkin and Additional Services operated by the Customer.
 The Customer has administrative access to Environments.
 Elastisys supports the Customer with operations.
 Self-managed Services are offered with one Plans: Self-managed Plan.

 **TERMS** means these Terms of Service with all appendices.